 16 kg (1 powder bucket)= 8 m²

 During the application, remember to always have strong illumination angled at the surface of the wall you are working on.
-If there is a window, put the light source on the same side as the window to have all the light coming from one side.
+If there is a window, place the light source on the same side as the window to have all the light coming from one side.
 If the lamp produces a lot of heat, it’s best to move the lamp once in a while so that during the second and third coats, one part doesn’t dry too quickly.
 It is best not to apply in temperatures below 5°C or with elevated humidity.

 We recommend the application of Travertino on lime-based plasters.
-In the case of a deteriorated substrate, proceed with its removal and replace it with a new lime-based plaster.
+In the case of a deteriorated substrate, proceed with its removal and replace it with new lime-based plaster.
 Friable substrates must be consolidated with deep impregnations of Universal Primer, and then by a coat of Primer al Quarzo Fine, diluted with water in a 2:1 ratio.